 Eastern Electricity Highway Project route and construction details

-The substation in Ethiopia will be constructed approximately 5km north-west from the town of Sodo, covering an area of approximately 200,000m².
+The substation in Ethiopia will be constructed approximately 5km north-west of the town of Sodo and cover an area of approximately 200,000m².

 The bi-directional 500kV HVDC transmission line will be capable of transferring 2,000MW of electricity.

 The overhead transmission lines will be supported by approximately 38m-high and 15m-wide steel towers, which will further be laid on 4m-deep reinforced concrete foundations.
 The width of the line corridor will range between 50m and 60m.

 The project will also involve the construction of access routes along the stretches of the corridor where there is no direct access to public roads.
 The access routes, measuring approximately 5m wide, are intended to be used during repair and maintenance of the transmission facilities.

 China Electric Power Equipment and Technology (CET) has been contracted for the construction of the transmission line, whereas Siemens Transmission & Distribution will construct the Suswa substation.

 CESI Middle East is providing technical consultancy services for the project.
 The ESIA studies and the resettlement action plan studies for the project were jointly performed by Tropics Consulting Engineers (Ethiopia) and Gamma Systems (Kenya).

 The overall investment in the project is estimated to be $1.26bn.
 The World Bank is providing a loan of $684m, while the African Development Bank and French Development Agency are providing $338m and $118m, respectively.